 Volatility - Volatility is a measure of the variability in possible returns for an instrument, parameter or market index given how much the particular instrument, parameter or index changes in value over time.
-Volatility is a pricing input for options, including equity options.
+Volatility is a pricing input for options, including equity options, commodity options, and interest rate options.
 Generally, the higher the volatility of the underlying, the riskier the instrument.
 Given a long position in an option, an increase in volatility, in isolation, would generally result in an increase in a fair value measurement.